steps to voiceover success

 Step 4 - voiceover books

 Tired of reading yet?
 I hope not because there's a lot more to come.
 A voiceover career is really a career as a professional reader!
 There are some excellent voiceover books that can help you to get started as a voiceover actor, and continue your education offline.
-I've put together a list of some of the most well-respected authors in the voiceover industry.
+I've put together a list of books by some of the most well-respected authors in the voiceover industry.
 These at-home study guides are your next step.

 Step 6 - LOCAL & online resources